doo/scanbot-barcode-scanner-sdk-example-react-native/README.md

 It provides functionality for scanning 1D and 2D barcodes, like EAN, UPC, QR code, Data Matrix, PDF 417, etc.
 For more details visit our website https://scanbot.io/sdk

-The SDK for React Native is available as an npm package package:
+The SDK for React Native is available as an npm package:
 - TODO